Using the collection

 Borrowing artworks

-With construction of the new Rothko Pavilion fast approaching, the Museum enacted a moratorium on all outgoing loans until July 2025.
+With construction of the new Rothko Pavilion fast approaching, the Museum enacted a moratorium on all outgoing loans through the end of 2025.

 Requesting images and permissions